Node.js Load Testing Using the loadtest Package

 Apache JMeter is a popular open-source tool for load testing that supports various protocols and has a robust GUI for test plan creation.

-- Installation: Download from the [official website]
+- Installation: Download from the official website at https://jmeter.apache.org/

 - Usage: Create a test plan, add a thread group, define HTTP requests, and run the test.